 - Today, Phumeza Tisile also shared her story.
 Diagnosed with XDR-TB at the young age of 23 in 2013.
 “Although I survived, a lot of people I met did not”.
 She suffered many side effects including permanent deafness, broken rib and a collapsed lung!
 She is a survivor!
 After a big fundraising campaign she received her cochlear implant on 23rd February and was switched-on eight days ago, on the 20th of March.
 “I will say it is a miracle”.
 She shares her journey with the Human Spirit Project, “Hear no Evil”.

-TB is caused by bacteria (mycobacterium tuberculosis) that most often affect the lungs.
-TB is curable and preventable.
-It is an airborne disease – when people with TB cough, sneeze or spit, they propel TB germs into the air.
+Tuberculosis is caused by bacteria (mycobacterium tuberculosis) that most often affect the lungs.
+It is curable and preventable.
+It is an airborne disease – when people with the disease cough, sneeze or spit, they propel the germs into the air.

-TB is a community disease, it is everyone’s business, anyone can become infected with TB.
+TB is a community disease, it is everyone’s business, anyone can become infected.
 A person infected with TB can transmit the disease to 10 -15 others.

 * Ototoxic: to have a toxic effect on the ear or its nerve supply.